lasseufpa/ITU-Challenge-ML5G-PHY/Visualizer/README.md

-# Running Blender_visualizer on your machine
+# Running Raymobtime_visualizer on your machine

 It is assumed that Linux is used